-2.26 Current and non Current classification:
+2.26 Current and non Current classfication:

 - i.
 The assets and liabilities in the Balance Sheet are based on current/ non current classification.
-An asset as current when it is: - 1 Expected to be realised or intended to be sold or consumed in normal operating cycle - 2 Held primarily for the purpose of trading - 3 Expected to be realised within twelve months after the reporting period, or - 4 Cash or cash equivalents unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period all other assets are classified as non-current.
+An asset as current when it is: - 1 Expected to be realised or intended to be sold or consumed in normal operating cycle - 2 Held primarily for the purpose of trading - 3 Expected to be realised within twelve months after the reporting period, or - 4 Cash or cash equivalents unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period ii A liability is current when:

+All other assets are classified as non - current.